 Keep the endgame in mind.
 If the company is unwilling to go higher or doesn’t have much leeway to negotiate within its standard salary ranges, don’t be arrogant.
 If you decide to walk away, maintain an appreciative and professional demeanor, because your paths may cross again in the future.

-Don't you dare do what this accounting candidate did when he was asked how much he made in his last job: Salary Negotiation Gone Wrong.
+Don't you dare do what this accounting candidate did when he was asked how much he made in his last job.

-Editor's note: This post was originally published in early 2016 and was updated recently to reflect information in the new Salary Guide.
+Editor's note: This post was originally published in 2016 and was updated recently to reflect information in the Salary Guide.